inverno-io/inverno-tools/inverno-build-tools/README.md

     .execute();
 ```

-The application image is also built on top of the runtime image, itself built on top of the jmod archive which were generated by previous tasks, it then inherit information such as configurations, legals and manuals...
+The application image is also built on top of the runtime image, itself built on top of the jmod archive which were generated by previous tasks, it then inherits information such as configurations, legals and manuals...

 Application launchers are native binaries starting the JVM, at least one launcher must be specified to generate an application image.
 If none is specified, the task will try to automatically create one looking for a main class in the project application module.